uclnlp/jack/docs/Encoder_Modules.md

 # Encoder Modules

-We support modular composition of models for QA (and NLI soon).
-This means that you can stick together your models in a config only, *no need to touch code at all*.
-Browse through the config in `conf/` to get a feeling (note, not all implemented models are built like this).
-Each module is defined in the config by a [yaml](http://yaml.org/) block with predefined, module-specific properties, which are not applicable everywhere.
+We support modular composition of models for QA and NLI.
+This means that you can stick together your models in a config, *no need to touch code at all*.
+Browse through the configs in `conf/` to get a feeling (note, some models are implemented directly in code).
+Each module is defined in the config by a [yaml](http://yaml.org/) block with predefined, module-specific properties.
-The most general are listed in the following and the rest further down:
+The most general are listed in the following and the more specific ones further down:

 * `module`: type of this module
 * `name`: optional, name of the module; modules with the same name share parameters